Red Bull is the worlds oldest and leading energy drink.

 After I ignorantly nearly OD’d on the stuff I figured I would share my warning with everyone if you are over in Thailand and in need of a boost and want to try something different.

-You can also buy it on Amazon, so you don't need to go all the way to Thailand to get your fix.
+If you want to try it yourself, you can also buy it on Amazon, so you don't need to go all the way to Thailand to get your fix.